Conformal Uniformization of Domains Bounded by Quasitripods: Cospread domains, Proof of Proposition

 \section{Cospread domains, Proof of Proposition \ref{cospreadcon}}

 To start the proof of Proposition \ref{cospreadcon}, we notice that the definition of cospread domains already contains Quasitripod Condition (i) in Theorem \ref{tripodkoebe}.
-We state the remaining claims of Proposition \ref{cospreadcon} as the following two propositions. \begin{proposition} Let $\Omega \subset \hatc$ be an $H$-cospread domain.
-There is $N$ depending only on $H$ so that
+We state the remaining claims of Proposition \ref{cospreadcon} as the following two propositions.